 A major part of HIPAA compliance is ensuring a business associate will sign a business associate agreement (BAA).
 A business associate is a person or entity that performs certain functions or activities that involves the use or disclosure of PHI.

+Generally, the HIPAA Privacy Rule allows healthcare providers to disclose PHI if they receive assurance that the information is protected through a signed BAA.
 There is no mention of HIPAA or a BAA on the Autopilot website.

 Autopilot and cybersecurity